How to become

 Volunteering

 You could do voluntary teaching, for example helping students with disabilities to use IT and assistive technology.
-Volunteering experience could give you an advantage when you apply for jobs.
+Volunteering experience may give you an advantage when applying for jobs.